Back to journal

 This is the case we’d make to a tribal casino general manager or CFO this quarter.

-The bottleneck isn't software.
-It's the seams.
+The problem isn’t the software.
+It’s connecting it all.

 What an AI hire would replace, in concrete terms